Marc Elrich: Positions on housing and development

+2026 Montgomery County Council election

+During the 2024 elections, Montgomery County voters approved a referendum backed by the Montgomery County Republican Party to limit the county executive to two consecutive terms, blocking Elrich from running for a third term.
+On November 18, 2024, Elrich announced that he would run for an at-large seat on the Montgomery County Council in 2026.

 Personal life

 Elrich has four children.
 Two were foster children, including a son who has Down syndrome.
 He has lived in Takoma Park for most of his life.
 He is Jewish.
-On January 1, 2022 it was announced that he had tested positive for COVID-19.

 2018 elections

 Primary election results

 The Democratic primary election was held on June 26, 2018.

 General election results

 The general election was held on November 6, 2018.

 2022 elections

 Primary election results

 The Montgomery County executive primary election was held on July 19, 2022.
 On August 6, Elrich declared victory with a 42 vote lead over Blair, but Blair released a statement saying he would request a recount pursuant to Maryland law.
 Elrich ended up winning the recount by 32 votes.